OnslowCollege/TSTemplate/README.md

-# PythonTemplate
+# TSTemplate
-Template for basic Python project using a container
+Template for basic TypeScript/JavaScript project using a container